Anthrocon/www/content/Registration/registration/index.md

 ## How to Register

 There are several levels of memberships available for purchase.
+We recommend registering early as you’ll save some money and receive some advance perks (depending on your level).
 The key dates for Anthrocon 2026 registration are:

 - **Online pre-registration:**
   - Sponsor, Supersponsor, Ultrasponsor: October 27, 2025 at noon Eastern Daylight Time